owulveryck/blog/content/post/choreography.md

 author: Olivier Wulveryck
 date: 2016-02-10T17:19:47+01:00
-description: From system configuration management to self aware application. how did we pass from automation to infrastructure as data ? what is the future of automation ?
+description: From system configuration management to self aware application.
+  How did we pass from automation to infrastructure as data ?
+  What is the future of automation ?
   In this post I describe some ideas I have collected about the principles that could lead to self-aware application.
   I will also present a proof of concept I made to illustrate those ideas.